nbd-wtf/poncho/README.md

 The branding information won't be used unless contact URL and logo file are set.
 The logo should be a PNG file also placed under `$LIGHTNING_DIR/bitcoin/poncho/` and specified as a relative path.

 ### FAQ

+- **What are hosted channels?**

+Here's one explanation: https://fanismichalakis.fr/posts/what-are-hosted-channels/.
+Here is another one: https://sbw.app/posts/scaling-ln-with-hosted-channels/.

+- **What can I do with `poncho` and hosted channels?**

+You can:
+  - offer fully private zero-cost channels from your node to your friends and family;
+  - use [SBW](https://sbw.app/) to access your own node running at home over Tor through a hosted channel, in a segregated bucket;
+  - use along with [cliché](https://github.com/fiatjaf/cliche) to power Lightning services without putting your entire node funds at risk.

+- **How can I get a hosted channel from a node running `poncho`?**

+For now, you can use https://sbw.app/ and paste a string containing `nodeid@host:port` or scan a QR code containing that same data, such as the QR codes from https://amboss.space/); or use https://github.com/fiatjaf/cliche and specify that same data using the `request-hc` command.

+- **Is LND going to be supported?**

+Most likely yes, we just need [one new API](https://github.com/lightningnetwork/lnd/issues/6206) to be supported on the LND side, but it is a simple addition.

 - **What happens if I lose the channel states?**